PLANNING AHEAD

 3. Are Smaller Colleges Less Expensive?

-Small and big colleges usually have different costs, but it varies.
+Small and big colleges usually have different costs, but they vary.
 Big universities are more expensive because they have more things to maintain, like big buildings and many programs.

 4. What Are the Cons of a State College?